aviskase/aviskase.github.io/_posts/en/2016-07-30-en-the-a-word.md

 ref: 160730
 lang: en
 ---
 Alan Page is known as one of the authors of "How We Test Software at Microsoft".
-But there is is another good book and it's called "The 'A' Word".
+But there is another good book and it's called "The 'A' Word".
 You can buy it on [LeanPub](https://leanpub.com/TheAWord).

 The book is about automation in testing, but not how _to do_ it --- it's about how _to think_ about it.
 It's short, just 58 pages, but very dense with ideas and Alan's opinions.